On this page

 JSON payloads

-JSON payloads let you attach dynamic configuration data to experiment variants.
-This enables you to remotely change your application's behavior or appearance without redeploying code.
+JSON payloads attach dynamic configuration data to experiment variants.
+Use payloads to change your application's behavior or appearance remotely, without redeploying code.

-With strongly typed payloads, you can define a schema for those payloads so Amplitude can validate them before they reach your application.
+Strongly typed payloads let you define a schema so Amplitude validates each payload before it reaches your application.

 How JSON payloads work

-When you create a variant, you can optionally attach a JSON payload containing any variables you want to pass to your application.
+When you create a variant, you can attach a JSON payload that contains any variables you want to pass to your application.

 When your application evaluates an experiment: